ssdet/quiz-portal/README.md

 # quiz-portal
-A programming contest portal tailored for SOET
+A quiz contest portal tailored for SOET